tldr-pages/tldr/pages/linux/schroot.md

 # schroot

-> Run command or start an interactive shell with a different root directory.
+> Run a command or start an interactive shell with a different root directory.
 More customizable than `chroot`.
 > More information: <https://wiki.debian.org/Schroot>.

+- List available chroots:

+`schroot --list`

 - Run a command in a specific chroot: